Communication Design Entry-Portfolio Review:

-You are required to have completed, with a grade of ‘C’ or better, or be currently enrolled in at least two of the courses that comprise the CVAD Art Foundations program – ART 1600, ART 1700, ART 1800 and ART 1900, or their accepted equivalents from other institutions of higher education.
+You are required to have completed, with a grade of ‘C’ or better, or be currently enrolled in at least two of the courses that comprise CVAD art core program – ART 1600, ART 1700, Art 1800 and Art 1900, or their accepted equivalents from other institutions of higher education.

 The balance of the art core for Communication Design consists of the remaining art foundations core.
-Any student accepted into the Communication Design program through the Entry-Portfolio Review who has not yet completed the Art Foundations program courses must complete them with a grade of ‘C’ or better before the beginning of the Fall 2021 semester.
+Any student accepted into the Communication Design program through the Entry-Portfolio Review who has not yet completed the art core courses must complete them with a grade of ‘C’ or better before the beginning of the Fall 2021 semester.

 All notifications will come via email.
-The notification will be delivered to the email you use when you create your SlideRoom account.
-If you are a current UNT student, create your SlideRoom account with your official UT account, as your acceptance email will arrive via your official UNT email account.
+The notification will be delivered to the email you use when you create your Slideroom account.
+If you are a current UNT student, create your SlideRoom account with your official UNT account, as your acceptance email will arrive via your official UNT email account.